DavidWalshCode/Ladder-Lads/README.md

 The lads rotate 90° around each other and can extend and contract the ladder

-icth.io page: awj.itch.io/ladder-lads
+- Game Jam Submission: itch.io/jam/gmtk-2021/rate/1087130
-Game Jam Submission: itch.io/jam/gmtk-2021/rate/1087130
+- itch.io page: awj.itch.io/ladder-lads

 CONTROLS:
 Left/Right Arrows: Rotate clockwise/anticlockwise